Don’t Ruin Your Wooden Dresser! 10 Crucial Moving and Storage Tips

 Use Desiccants and Natural Pest Repellents for Your Wooden Dresser

 Silica gel packets absorb moisture and help keep humidity levels safe inside drawers and around the dresser.
 Replace them as needed.
-Cedar blocks, lavender sachets, and peppermint can deter pests without using harsh chemicals that may harm the wood.

 Document Your Wooden Dresser’s Condition Before Storage